luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 To perform outlier removal, you basically remove all data points that deviate from the mean more than 3 standard deviations – i.e., $\left\| \bar{x}-x\right\| > 3s$, where $\bar{x}$ is the sample mean, $x$ is the value of the measurement and $s$ is standard deviation of the sample.

-If you perform outlier detection, I recommend you do it for every sample, for consistency.
-Otherwise, you might be accused of cherrypicking – i.e., only performing outlier removal in the cases that support the results you are striving to obtain.
+If you perform outlier detection, I recommend you do it for every sample of measurements, for consistency.
+Otherwise, you might be accused of cherrypicking – i.e., only performing outlier removal in the cases that support exciting results.

 One side effect of removing outliers is that you will no longer have 30-size samples.
 That is still okay for the kind of analysis that we want to do with our energy data.
 Anything above 25 measurements should be fine.
-If you end up with less than that – i.e., you have more than 5 outliers — you should check what went wrong and seriously consider rerunning the experiments.
+If you end up with less than that – e.g., you have more than 5 outliers — you should check what went wrong and seriously consider rerunning the experiments.

 ### Statistical Significance